top of page

 If your pet goes outdoors, it is wise to restrict unsupervised access to the outside for a while because it is possible that your pet will wander off in search of his lost friend.
 Your grieving pet may seek more affection from you or choose to isolate.
 You will most help your surviving pet grieve by showing him extra attention and care during this painful time.

 Note: Not all pets will show signs of grieving the death of a housemate.
 It depends on whether or not the animals had formed an attachment to one another.
-I am certain that Jimmy enjoys being an only child after the death of sweet and shy Vincent.
-He likes my undivided attention.
+I am certain that Jimmy enjoyed being an only child after the death of sweet and shy Vincent.
+He liked my undivided attention.

 Related Reading